atet/sql/README.md

 ## 4. Navigation

-* You can view the imported _mtcars_ data in tabular format by selecting the table on the left-hand side, Data tab, and Grid view tab.
+* You can view the imported `mtcars` data in tabular format by selecting the table on the left-hand side, `Data` tab, and `Grid view` tab
-* You will execute SQL queries when you select "Create a view".
+* You will execute SQL queries when you select `Create a view`

 [![.img/step04a.png](.img/step04a.png)](#nolink)